 As you guessed, the name comes from the Queen of the United Kingdom herself.
-Paradise riflebird and the Queen Victoria riflebird have a similar call.
+Paradise riflebird and the Queen Victoria riflebird are birds-of-paradise types that have a similar call.

 Quahogs are a species of clam humans can consume.
 These are hard clams that come in gray or white variants.

 These clams hide under the sand or clay.
 They’re genuinely small, barely reaching 3 inches.
 Their feet are strong and muscular, helping them move long distances despite their size.